-Table 3 reports the results for ability quartiles with column 1 showing the lowest ability and column 4 capturing the highest ability quartiles.
+Table 3 reports the results for ability quartiles with column 1 showing the lowest ability and column 4 capturing the highest ability quartile.
 We find that windfall gains do not affect the probability of becoming self employed in the lowest ability group.
 However, as hypothesised, the coefficient is significant and positive in the highest ability quartile.
-The marginal effect on becoming self employed given a windfall gain is 0.60% for the highest ability group.
-The significant result for the second ability quartile suggests a non linear relationship.
+The marginal effect on becoming self-employed given a windfall gain is 0.60% for the highest ability group.
+The significant result for the second ability quartile suggests a non-linear relationship.
+High-ability women tend to shy away from starting an own business more than high-ability men (Table 3).
+The reverse is true for low- and lower-medium ability types of women.
+These results may indicate that in, German society, earning an adequate return on their personal ability is easier for high-ability women in employed occupations than in selfemployment.